GryBsh/NabuNetSim/README.md

 ## Known Issues

+- > RetroNet support is temporarily unavailable.
+    Please try again later.
+    Your call is important to us.
+    Please stay on the line.
 - > HCCA-ACP support is experimental at best.
 - > The purpose of the `Magical Mystery Message` is still unknown.
 It's sent by the NABU PC with one value when it's first connecting: `0x8F|0x05`, then when the program is